 Innovation Management – Driver for Tomorrow’s Growth

-Facing these challenges, innovation management is undergoing a change: away from rigid innovation processes towards methods such as crowdsourcing, co-creation and open innovation.
+Facing these challenges, new trends in innovation management are emerging: from rigid processes, towards methods such as crowdsourcing, co-creation, customer co-creation and open innovation.
+Concepts such as lean innovation are becoming increasingly important.
+In addition, the importance of innovation for SMEs is growing.
 An important focus is also on the development of the innovation culture and the increase of the innovation capability of organizations.

 Innolytics® GmbH supports companies with the implementation of modern innovation management through its innovation management software and innovation consulting as well as consulting for the digitization of processes and business models.
 The first step is to clarify one of the most important questions: What does innovation management mean and why do companies have to re-think?

 - Innovation Management Tools